 The microfiche version included the Parish & Vital Records List which catalogued its coverage, parish by parish, with covering dates of extracted records.
 But this useful finding aid was dropped from the CD and web-based IGI, so there are now no official published listings.
 Hence the various websites that have been created over the years to fulfil this need, usually for a specific country.

-This site is still under construction, and index pages for some Irish counties remain to be added.
+This site is still incomplete in that index pages for some Irish counties remain to be added.
 To give feedback on errors etc. please contact